Google's reCAPTCHA Turns 'Invisible,' Will Separate Bots From People Without Challenges

 Google wants to know what you are signing up for.
 If you won't tell it, it won't let you pass.

-Don't know how I feel about this (Score:1)
+Don't know how I feel about this (Score:2, Interesting)

 For one thing, I never get the checkbox from my residential IP connection.
 But once I switch to my vpn on my own assigned